Accounting for Inventory (CPE Course)

 Chapter 23.
 Inventory Measurements

-- Cite the types of inventory and recognize the timing of inventory ownership.
+- Identify the types of inventory and recognize the timing of inventory ownership.

-- Note the situations in which the periodic inventory system should be used, and how the perpetual system can be enhanced.
+- Specify the situations in which the periodic inventory system should be used, and how the perpetual system can be enhanced.

 - Identify the situations that can cause incorrect inventory transactions.